Axlefublr/indeed/README.md

 Appends lines of text to a file on their own lines.
 A write to the file is only done if at least one of the specified strings needs to be added.
 Final newlines are trimmed in that case.
+Or the last one is kept, with the `-n` / `--newline` option.
-The file (along with its parent directories) is created if it doesn't exist.
+The file (along with its parent directories) is created if it doesn't exist

 Usage: indeed [OPTIONS] <PATH> [STRINGS]...